earlybirdmvp/foundry/README.md

 ## Todo

 * package this better (as a bundle?)
-* pagination on the index page
+* paginate the index page
 * filters on the index page
-* supporting more data types
+* support more data types
-* supporting relationships (e.g. select drop down for "belongsTo")
+* improve validation for dates
-* display error messages
+* support relationships (e.g. select drop down for "belongsTo")
-* deleting resources
+* delete resources